meag/workload/README.md

 - [x] HDR mode should enable HDR lightmaps
 - [x] Tonemap options - basic
+- [x] Tonemap options - user configurable whitepoint
-- [ ] Tonemap options - calculate whitepoint as max(color, vec3(1,1,1))
+- [ ] Tonemap options - calculate from image (slower)
-- [ ] Restrict to certain rulesets, or are backgrounds just as bright as drawflat with wallcolor 255 255 255?
+- [x] Restrict to certain rulesets, or are backgrounds just as bright as drawflat with wallcolor 255 255 255?  (same)
-- [ ] glsl bloom
+- [ ] remove immediate-mode bloom, glsl bloom

 ### Demo playback

-- [ ] .avi/mjpeg output support in linux (in progress)
+- [ ] .avi/mjpeg output support in linux (done?  working on Windows, need to test)
 - [ ] .mp4 support in windows, Visual Studio build only?  code is in another branch
 - [x] fast demo rewind as long as within map reload time
 - [ ] proper rewind (cl_demospeed -0.5) ... started on this but lot of work to make particles rewind etc